cardano-foundation/openblockperf/docs/intro.md

 * **Log Parser** The log parser is able to ingest logs from various sources.
     It is not required to be able to use more than one source at a time.
     It

+The following are the modules of the application:

+### cli

+Takes care of all the cli parsing and using the different aspects of the application

+### app

+Implements the application as a class.
+This class will be used in the different ways that the cli interface provides.
+Which will mostly be

+### client

+Will implement the openblockperf backend client.
+It provides an abstraction over the openblockperf api and its use.

+## Registration

+The client can either be registered as an SPO or as an anonymous relay.
+Either way it needs to register with the server to receive a client id.